+Topic/Activity Objectives

-Topic/Activity Objectives their performance. >70% needs to be scored to pass this activity.
+deems if the student need to repeat this exercise based on their performance. >70% needs to be scored to pass this activity.
 If not, student needs to repeat this.

-Residents as Teachers sessions in didactics Students will be given a formal didactic session on high yield topics on their NBME exam and frequently seen presentations in medicine by IM residents.
-Students will become proficient in the basics of the following topics: Syncope, stroke, COPD/ asthma exacerbation, PFT interpretation, pleural effusion, diarrhea, atrial fibrillation.
+Residents as Teachers sessions in didactics

+Students will be given a formal didactic session on high yield topics on their NBME exam and frequently seen presentations in medicine by IM residents.

+• Students will become proficient in the basics of the following topics: Syncope, stroke, COPD/ asthma exacerbation, PFT interpretation, pleural effusion, diarrhea, atrial fibrillation.
 (2.1,2.2,2.3,2.4,2.5, 2.6)